AnMoreau/PyMoosh/README.md

 With just these few lines, you can calculate and visualize electromagnetic fields and reflection coefficients for multilayered structures.
 The examples above demonstrate a simple air/glass interface, but PyMoosh can handle complex stacks with many materials and layers.

 ## References and Scientific Publications

+### List of functions

+For a quick and handy list of all functions defined in PyMoosh, with their inputs and outputs, have a look at the `PyMoosh_function_list` pdf on this repository.

 ### Technical Documentation
 For a detailed and regularly updated technical description of PyMoosh, see our [arXiv paper](https://arxiv.org/abs/2309.00654).